 3) Sitting in on Treatments

 You want to make sure that each team member not only knows about all of the treatments and procedures that are done in the practice but knows how they’re done.
 Observing the treatments being performed gives your new team member an understanding of your bedside manner.
 This is incredibly important when they’re credentialing you as a provider!
 It also allows them to observe proper/preferred procedural techniques, the steps and items the procedure entails, and what the patient can expect during the procedure.
-Having each new team member sit in on treatments performed in the practice, even if they are going to be working at the front desk is essential to the employee training process.
+Having each new team member sit in on treatments performed in the practice is essential to the employee training process, even if they are going to be working at the front desk.

 4) Teaching Your Mission Statement